 From 2003 to 2015, Biermann was professor and head of the Department of Environmental Policy Analysis at the Institute for Environmental Studies, VU University Amsterdam.
 Towards the end of his 12-year term, this department was evaluated as being ‘world leading’ and ‘one of the highest profile academic research groups involved with sustainability governance from around the world’.
 From 2007-2014, he was director of the Netherlands Research School for Socio-Economic and Natural Sciences of the Environment, a national alliance of 11 institutes with 600 PhD students that was evaluated in 2014 as a ‘network of excellence’.
 In 2001-2011, Biermann led the Global Governance Project, a research programme of 12 European institutes.
 Other earlier affiliations include Free University Berlin, German Advisory Council on Global Change, Harvard University, Humboldt University of Berlin, Institute for Advanced Sustainability Studies, Jawaharlal Nehru University, Lund University, University of Maryland at College Park, Potsdam Institute for Climate Impact Research, Social Science Research Centre Berlin, Stanford University, and The Energy and Resources Institute (TERI).

-Biermann has over 25 years of teaching experience in Germany, India, the Netherlands, Sweden and the United States.
-Sixteen of his PhD students have graduated; four with highest distinction and six winning international awards.
+Biermann has over 28 years of teaching experience in Germany, India, the Netherlands, Sweden and the United States.
+Nineteen of his PhD students have graduated; four with highest distinction and six winning international awards.

-Biermann has won numerous scholarships and awards, including a European Research Council ‘Advanced Grant’ (the highest personal award from EU institutions); Ecological Society of America’s 2019 Innovations in Sustainability Science Award; the 2013 Societal Impact Award of VU University Amsterdam for ‘path-breaking research on global environmental policy’; the 2011 Social Science Research Prize of VU University Amsterdam, for ‘outstanding qualities as a top researcher’ and ‘significant contributions’ in the field of global environmental politics; the 1998 Joachim Tiburtius Prize awarded for the best dissertations of the Berlin universities; a fellowship from Harvard University; and a scholarship from the Talented Students Programme of the Friedrich Ebert Foundation.
+Biermann has won numerous scholarships and awards, including the 2021 Distinguished Scholar Award in Environmental Studies by the International Studies Association (recognizing ‘outstanding scholars whose long history of excellent research and teaching has had substantial impact on fields associated with international relations and environmental issues’); a European Research Council ‘Advanced Grant’ (the highest personal award from EU institutions); Ecological Society of America’s 2019 Innovations in Sustainability Science Award; the 2013 Societal Impact Award of VU University Amsterdam for ‘path-breaking research on global environmental policy’; the 2011 Social Science Research Prize of VU University Amsterdam, for ‘outstanding qualities as a top researcher’ and ‘significant contributions’ in the field of global environmental politics; the 1998 Joachim Tiburtius Prize awarded for the best dissertations of the Berlin universities; a fellowship from Harvard University; and a scholarship from the Talented Students Programme of the Friedrich Ebert Foundation.
 Biermann is an elected Fellow of the World Academy of Art and Science, a group of 700 individuals ‘chosen for eminence in art, the natural and social sciences, and the humanities’.

 Biermann holds a Habilitation in Political Science (2001), a PhD in Political Science summa cum laude from Freie Universität Berlin (1997), and master’s degrees in Political Science (Freie Universität Berlin, 1993) and International Law (University of Aberdeen, 1994), both with distinction.